 Support the Emergence of a Socio-economic Elite

-FEDEC supports the studies of 12 Bagyeli/Bakola students for the 2017/2018 school year.
-The students are enrolled at the Christ Roi d’Obout and Don Bosco Collèges in Ebolowa.
-These young people have the ambition to attend the higher educationlevel and to integrate the professional life in sectors such as engineering, medicine, journalism and finance, which until now were inaccessible for the Bakola/Bagyeli.
+FEDEC is supporting the schooling of 12 Bagyeli/Bakola students for the 2017/2018 school year.
+The students, who are enrolled at the Christ Roi d’Obout and Don Bosco High Schools in Ebolowa, are working toward attending higher education and integrating into professional life in sectors such as engineering, medicine, journalism and finance, which up until now were inaccessible for the Bakola/Bagyeli.

-Built on an area of almost one hectare, the Ngoyang Mixed Home was founded in 1994.
-The Home is located 15 km from the city of Lolodorf.
-The Home allows Bakola/Bagyeli children who live in remote communities to attend Ngoyang Kindergarten and Primary School and to live near their school.
+Built over an area of almost one hectare, the Ngoyang Residence was founded in 1994.
+It is located 15 km from the city of Lolodorf and accommodates Bakola/Bagyeli children from remote communities so they can attend Ngoyang Kindergarten and Primary School while living nearby.

-The Home offers the residents an environment that is favorable to their psychological and social development.
+The Residence offers students an environment that is favourable to their psychological and social development.

-The Home has the capacity to house around one hundred girls and boys who are aged 4 to 14 and who attend Ngoyang Public School.
+It can accommodate around one hundred girls and boys aged 4 to 14 who attend Ngoyang Public School.
 Children are enrolled from kindergarten to CM2.
-During the week, the children are housed and fed at the Home.
-At the end of the week and during the holidays, they go back in their communities.
+During the week, the children are housed and fed at the Residence.
+At the end of the week and during the holidays, they return to their communities.

-The Home administrative team is composed of dedicated individuals including one supervisor, one guardian, one storekeeper, and two cooks.
-Under the responsibility of a management committee, the supervisor coordinates the activities held at the Home.
+The Residence’s administrative team is composed of dedicated individuals: one supervisor, one guardian, one storekeeper and two cooks.
+Under the responsibility of a management committee, the supervisor coordinates all activities held at the Residence.